 How this slime works is a little above my head.
 I can’t imagine the surprised looks my boys would have on their faces when they see the slime change colors in their hands.

-Of all of the slimes, I think this one would be the favorite for my boys.
+Of all of the slimes, I think this one would my boys’ favorite.
 They love things that glow in the dark.
 They could really get creative playing with this slime.

 Do you remember when floam came out when we were younger?
 I remember how excited I was to purchase some.
 Now, you can make your own floam.